 I love learning history without a textbook.
 Throughout elementary school and middle school, I gained a wealth of knowledge about the American Civil War.
-Nothing brings history to life quite like an intricate story, and characters with stories, backgrounds, thoughts, hopes, and fears.
-Informing and inspiring, here is a list of American Civil War books for kids!
+Nothing brings history to life quite like an intricate story and characters with rich backgrounds, thoughts, hopes, and fears.

 Disclaimer: I make a small commission from some of the links on this site.
 It allows me to keep the site up and the content free.
 You can read my full disclosure here.